Mel Levet Oral History Interview

 After the war, Levet spent 35 years with Standard Oil California (later Chevron) as a research geologist and manager with the company’s computer services department.
 Beyond his career, he enjoyed hiking, backpacking, and other outdoor activities with his family; and in retirement he and Perle traveled extensively, including trips with the Caltech Alumni Association and Caltech Associates, led by, among others, geologist R. Sharp.
 This oral history concludes with Levet’s account of his ongoing relationship with Caltech, his observations of how Caltech has changed since his undergraduate days and his reflections on the Institute’s impact on his life and career.

-Access a PDF version of the transcript [1.12 MB]
+PDF version of transcript [1.12 MB]

 Mel Levet Oral History Interview, interviewed by Heidi Aspaturian, Caltech Archives Oral History Project, February 20, 2015, http://resolver.caltech.edu/CaltechOH:OH_Levet_M.